grqphical/webc/README.md

 2. Make sure EVERY test passes by running `make test`
 3. Make sure the code is formatted by running `make format` (this does require `gofmt` which should come with every Go installation)

+You can view the full guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## License
 `webc` is licensed under the Apache 2.0 License